Nakhon Sawan province: National park

+with 73,914 visitors in fiscal year 2024.

 Symbols

 The provincial seal shows a Wiman, a mythological heavenly castle.
 This relates to the name of the province which translates to 'Heavenly City'.

 The provincial tree as well as the flower is Lagerstroemia loudonii (Loudon's crape myrtle).
 Iridescent shark (Pangasianodon hypophthalmus) is the provincial fish.

 Administrative divisions

+Provincial government

 The province is divided in 15 districts (amphoe).
 These are further divided into 130 subdistricts (tambon) and 1,328 villages (muban).